Blind Defense

 • Suited connectors (e.g., 76s, 98s) that gain value on connected or suited boards.

-• Small-to-medium pocket pairs (22-99) for set-mining-flopping a three of a kind.
+• Small-to-medium pocket pairs (22-99) for set-mining, the play of calling to flop three of a kind.

 • Strong offsuit high cards (A8o+, KQo) used selectively for top-pair potential.

-Use flat-calls-calling a single raise-with speculative hands that want to see a flop cheaply.
-Use 3-bets-re-raises-with hands that fold out equity-denying holdings or do well heads-up, such as AK and AQ.
+Use flat-calls (calling a single raise) with speculative hands that want to see a flop cheaply.
+Use 3-bets (re-raises) with hands that fold out equity-denying holdings or do well heads-up, such as AK and AQ.
 Include suited broadways as occasional isolators against frequent stealers.

 Practical preflop steps: